 Richard A. Young has served on our Board since August 2017.
-He has been a member of the Whitehead Institute and Professor of Biology at the Massachusetts Institute of Technology since 1984.
-Dr. Young currently serves as a member of the boards of directors of Syros Pharmaceuticals, Inc. since November 2011, Camp4 Therapeutics, Inc. since February 2016, and Dewpoint Therapeutics, Inc. since October 2020.
-In May 2012, he was elected into the National Academy of Sciences and in October of 2019, he was elected to the National Academy of Medicine.
+He has been a Member of the Whitehead Institute and Professor of Biology at MIT since 1984 and an Affiliate Member of the Broad Institute since 2004.
+He was elected into the National Academy of

+Sciences in May 2012 and the National Academy of Medicine in October 2019.
+Dr. Young has served as an advisor to the National Institutes of Health and the World Health Organization.
+He currently serves on the board of directors of Syros Pharmaceuticals, Inc., a public biotechnology company, and on the boards of directors of Camp4 Therapeutics, Inc., Dewpoint Therapeutics, Inc. and Paratus Sciences, Inc., each a private biotechnology company.
 Dr. Young received his Ph.D. in molecular biophysics and biochemistry from Yale University.
 We believe Dr. Young is qualified to serve on our Board because of his scientific expertise.